Essence Carson: WNBA

 In February 2017, Carson re-signed with the Sparks in free agency.
 During the 2017 season, Carson started during the first 10 games of the season but would then be permanently moved to the bench rotation, being replaced in the starting lineup by newly acquired combo-guard Odyssey Sims following an elbow injury.
 The Sparks once again finished with a 26–8 record and the number 2 seed in the league.
 The Sparks would once again advance all the way through to the Finals for the second season in a row, setting up a rematch with the Lynx.
 However, the Sparks would lose to the Lynx in 5 games, failing to win back-to-back championships.

 In 2018, Carson would have a slightly increased role on the team from last season.
 The Sparks however were unable to be a title contender in the league, as they finished 19–15 with the number 6 seed.
-In the first round elimination game, they defeated the Minnesota Lynx 75–68 to advance.
-In the second round elimination game, the Sparks lost 96–64 to the Washington Mystics.
+In the first-round elimination game, they defeated the Minnesota Lynx 75–68 to advance.
+In the second-round elimination game, the Sparks lost 96–64 to the Washington Mystics.

 In 2019, Carson signed with the Phoenix Mercury.
 In the 2019 season, Carson missed 11 games while battling a calf injury.
 She started 13 of the 23 games played for the Mercury.
 The Mercury finished as the number 8 seed with a 15–19 record.
-The Mercury were eliminated in the first round elimination game by the Chicago Sky by a final score 105–76.
+The Mercury were eliminated in the first-round elimination game by the Chicago Sky by a final score of 105–76.

 The following season, Carson signed with the Washington Mystics, making her debut for the team on the opening day of the season.
 On August 16, 2020, Carson was waived by the Mystics.
 On August 17, she was signed by the Connecticut Sun.
 The Sun finished as the number 7 seed with a 10–12 record.
 The season was shortened to 22 games in a bubble at IMG Academy due to the COVID-19 pandemic.
-In the first round elimination game, the Sun defeated by the Chicago Sky 94–81.
-In the second round elimination, the Sun pulled off an upset by defeating the 3rd seeded Los Angeles Sparks by a final score of 73–59, advancing to the semi-finals.
+In the first-round elimination game, the Sun defeated by the Chicago Sky 94–81.
+In the second-round elimination, the Sun pulled off an upset by defeating the 3rd seeded Los Angeles Sparks by a final score of 73–59, advancing to the semi-finals.
 In the semi-finals, the Sun fell short after losing to Las Vegas Aces in a hard-fought five-game series.